ataeiamirhosein/InternetOfThings/cooja/README.md

 we have three file type in this simulation project which describe below:

-in `.h` file we confine the stracture of radio count message functions for example the stracture of variable that is in my project in type of unsign integer 8 bit for variable that keep the id of each mote and 32 bit for the counter.
+in `.h` file we confine the stracture of radio count message functions for example the stracture of variable that is in my project in type of unsign integer 8 bit for variable that keep the **id** of each mote and 32 bit for the **counter**.

 also we have two file with `.nc` that one of them with name of describe `appC` and `C` files.